✈️ SD Migration Card Preparation

 💾 SD Card Preparation

-firmware image onto a microSD card.
+Use a microSD card with at least 8 GB of capacity.
 This SD card is used during the Scout EVK upgrade process.
+All former data on the card will be permanently erased.

 You can use either Windows or Linux to prepare the SD card.